Books

 • State administrative law (as permitted by agencies).

-ASU Law's MLS program provides students with the courses and knowledge needed to meet the Arizona Legal Paraprofessional licensure exam(s) eligibility requirements.
+ASU Law's MLS program provides students with the courses and knowledge to meet the Arizona Legal Paraprofessional eligibility requirements and prepare for mandatory exams.
 Once a license is obtained, Legal Paraprofessionals will be able to provide legal advice and assistance to clients in the permitted practice areas, including client representation in court.

 Launch your legal career today with an MLS degree.